IQuOD/duplicated_checking_IQuOD/README.md

 #### 4.1  support files to calculate the Profile Summary Score and possible duplicates list

-In this step, we will preprocesses the profile data and metadata, employing ASCII to transform character (string) variables into numerical variables.
+In this step, we will pre-processes the profiles and metadata, using ASCII to convert character (string) variables into numerical values.
 This process generates the `../Input_files/Profile_Summary_Score_list.npz` file.
 You'll find three variables in this npz file: `PSS_series`, `filename_info`, and `variable_name`.

 ```shell
 cd <DC_ocean>/support